PETER MACHAJDÍK

 Buy Downloadable Score (high-resolution PDF file)

 Written in 1864, the poem expresses the spirit of democracy and deep patriotism in a romantic way.
 The main focus is on 2 opposing ideas and worlds: the desire for peace, freedom and equality in their beautiful land with proud citizens, against violence, enslavement and aggression.
-The Slovaks sacrifice their lives for noble dreams and they are the moral winners; on the other hand, the Romans are ashamed as slaves are.
+The inhabitants of today's territory of Slovakia sacrifice their lives for noble dreams and they are the moral winners; on the other hand, the Romans are ashamed as slaves are.

 Content

-The Roman Emperor (tsar) sets up camp in Pannonia on the border to Slovakia.
-The Slovaks send local heralds – brave young men - to the Emperor.
+The Roman Emperor (tsar) sets up camp in Pannonia on the border to today's territory of Slovakia.
+The inhabitants of this territory send local heralds – brave young men - to the Emperor.
 They give him a peace offering of bread and salt from the old people's council.
-They warn him not to attack the Slovaks (because they had always been free of supremacy), and they tell him that the Slovaks are hospitable but they don't give up and fight hard.
-The emperor rejects the peace offering and replies that he comes to enslave the Slovaks.
-Then the Slovak young men start shouting Mor ho! and fight the Emperor with swords.
+They warn him not to attack the inhabitants of today's territory of Slovakia (because they had always been free of supremacy), and they tell him that they are hospitable but they don't give up and fight hard.
+The emperor rejects the peace offering and replies that he comes to enslave them.
+Then the young men, the inhabitants of today's territory of Slovakia, start shouting Mor ho! and fight the Emperor with swords.
 In the fight the young men die with the good feeling that they didn't give up.
 Afterwards the Emperor looks at the battlefield and is ashamed to be happy about the young men's defeat because so many of his soldiers died.

 In its metaphorical way, Peter Machajdík’s composition Mor ho! for five female voices expresses the support of the spirit of democracy, mutual respect and tolerance, the desire for peace, freedom and equality for all citizens of planet Earth.
-It is against violence, enslavement, racism, war and aggression.
+The piece is against violence, enslavement, racism, xenophobia, homophobia, wars and aggression.

 Powered by Create your own unique website with customizable templates.